udaykiranreddykondreddy/udaykiranreddykondreddy.github.io/_pages/talks.md

 ---

 ### Image generation and image colorization using Autoencoders
-<p>Given a talk and code demo on Image generation and image colorization using Autoencoders in a webinar, which is organised by TensorFlow user group coimbatore in collaboration with School of AI</p>
+<p>Given a talk and code demo on <b>Image generation and image colorization using Autoencoders</b> in a webinar, which is organised by TensorFlow user group coimbatore in collaboration with School of AI</p>
 <a href="https://github.com/udaykiranreddykondreddy/tfug_coimbatore_may_webinar"  class="btn btn-info" role="button" target="_blank"> <i class="fa fa-github fa-2x" aria-hidden="true"></i></a> <a href="https://www.youtube.com/watch?v=Gz1YLBKeDAo"  class="btn btn-info" role="button" target="_blank"> <i class="fa fa-youtube fa-2x" aria-hidden="true"></i></a>

 ### Breaking the black-box